-- The Liaison Officer works with the voluntary organizations to provide information and work to resolve the issues and concerns brought to their attention by the voluntary organizations. - Briefings are provided by the City to the volunteer organizations regarding City disaster response and recovery efforts, safety issues, road closures, restrictions, and other information - Information is gathered on volunteer disaster assistance efforts in the affected area and provide to the public using social media and Web 2.0 technologies. - Information is gathered on offers to volunteer or donate goods & services and shared with community and faith based organizations.
+- The Liaison Officer works with the volunteer organizations to provide information and work to resolve the issues and concerns brought to their attention by the volunteer organizations. - Briefings are provided by the City to the volunteer organizations regarding City disaster response and recovery efforts, safety issues, road closures, restrictions, and other information. - Information is gathered on volunteer disaster assistance efforts in the affected area and provided to the public using social media. - Information is gathered on offers to volunteer or donate goods & services and shared with community and faith based organizations.